-Many SMEs have switched to new payment methods and providers in the last few years, a move which they say has been beneficial for their business.
+Many SMEs have switched to new digital payment methods and providers in the last few years, a move which they say has been beneficial for their business.
 For example, 67 per cent of SMEs in Germany use mobile or internet banking (39 per cent in the US), and 45 per cent (32 per cent in the US) use person-to-person payment providers such as PayPal or Venmo.

 Priority 3: Cutting down payment delays

 Delays in payments either reaching their own account or the accounts of vendors and suppliers are among the most cited frustrations of businesses surveyed in the US and Europe (51 per cent in the US, 61 per cent in France, 65 per cent in Italy and 56 per cent in Germany).

 “2017 will be a crucial year for real-time payments globally.
 Banks have a real opportunity to work with their customers and offer the new and innovative services they really want.
 Delayed and unpredictable cash flow can significantly affect the success of businesses, particularly small ones,” ACI Worldwide’s Barry Kislingbury says.
 “The real-time schemes currently being built in the US and Europe will empower consumers and businesses to send and receive real-time payments from their existing accounts, and will also provide a platform for banks to launch new services built around a real-time payments hub for today’s digital economy.”

 According to the survey, the majority of businesses in the US and Europe are not even aware of plans to develop real-time schemes: 81 per cent of SME decision makers in the US have not heard about the TCH real-time payments scheme.
 In Europe, 55 per cent of French businesses and 80 per cent of those in Germany are not aware of any plans to develop a pan-European scheme.